Q1 2019 Peer Data for New England Banks

-Comparing New England banks to all FDIC-insured institutions, the theme this quarter is the same.
-There are lower margins in New England compared to the rest of the country, impacting profitability and efficiency ratios.
-However, improvements in net interest margin and lower federal tax rates resulted in higher profitability ratios this quarter.
+Comparing New England banks to all FDIC-insured institutions, consistent with recent trends, margins in New England continue to lag behind the rest of the country, impacting profitability and efficiency ratios.

-On the flip side, credit quality continues to be outstanding with net charge-offs (4 basis points) and the non-performing loan to total loan ratio (66 basis points) well below national averages.
-Also, New England bank regulatory capital ratios are consistent with national averages.
+Credit quality continues to be outstanding with net charge-offs (6 basis points), and the non-performing loan to total loan ratio (63 basis points) below national averages.

 Our Financial Institution Services